austinmama/vsrx/known-limitations.md

 * There is no support to upgrade from Standalone to High-availability mode.

-* IBM Cloud Juniper vSRX Gateway is deployed with Junos OS version `15.1X49-D123`.
-Currently, there is no support for upgrading to a different version.
+* IBM Cloud Juniper vSRX Gateway is deployed with the options of Junos OS version `15.1` or `18.4`.
+Currently, there is no support for upgrading/downgrading to a different version.

+* Remove the 60-day eval license as it may cause the kernel to generate ERROR messages even when there is another (valid) license on the system.